mateusmaso/jquery.lifecycle/README.md

 ## Features

+* Mutation Observer in background.
 * Listen to ```insert```, ```remove``` and ```change``` events of an element.
-* Uses Mutation Observer in background.

 ## Dependencies